amadare42/typesafe-container/readme.md

 ```
 * container works like service locator that will abstract away details of object creation
 * `ContainerBuilder` will provide interface to create container typed container that contains dependencies that are included in modules.
 In our example it means that `container` will have `currentTime` as method that returns `string`.
 * `ContainerBuilder.register()` function is registering new module to container.
 It accept registration function as argument, which returns object, every field of which is registered dependency.
 We added `currentTime` as one.
-For full API description, check (API reference)[./docs/reference.md].
+For full API description, check [API reference](./docs/reference.md).
 * `register.transient` means that we're registering dependency in transient scope.
 This means that specified factory method will be called every time this object is requested.
 * `register.singleton` means that specified factory method will be called first time and will be pulled from cache for other calls.
-For list of all lifetime scopes, check (API reference)[./docs/reference.md].
+For list of all lifetime scopes, check [API reference](./docs/reference.md).

 ### 02. Dependency injection & Modules
 Let's introduce `currentDate` dependency that will add formatting for our date: